bheidecker/bettini/docs/collections/_diagnoses/en/11-pet.md

 heading: Positron Emission Tomography (PET) and PET Computed Tomography (PET CT)
 ---

-PET is a technology that we use in particular for patients with sarcoidosis.
-Sarcoidosis is an inflammatory disease of the heart that can be categorized as a subtype of myocarditis and inflammatory cardiomyopathies.
+PET is a diagnostic technology particularly useful for patients with sarcoidosis, an inflammatory disease of the heart that is considered a subtype of myocarditis and inflammatory cardiomyopathies.

-PET CT is important to monitor treatment response in sarcoidosis as it is an ideal method to detect metabolic activity in sarcoid granulomas, which reflects active disease.
-Before patients undergo PET CT, they have to eat a special diet for 2 days, which is rich in fat and low in carbohydrates.
-On the third day, the patients receives a glucose solution that will help detect areas in the body that contain active sarcoidosis lesions.
+PET CT is especially valuable for monitoring treatment response in sarcoidosis.
+It is an ideal method for detecting metabolic activity in sarcoid granulomas, which indicates active disease.
+Before undergoing PET CT, patients follow a special diet for two days that is high in fat and low in carbohydrates.
+On the third day, they receive a glucose solution to help identify areas in the body with active sarcoidosis lesions.